Small Claims Court (Ontario) Law

 Appeals from orders made on consent of the parties or on issues of discretionary cost awards require leave (permission) of the court to which the appeal is taken [CJA s.133].

-The Divisional Court has posted a useful Appeal Information Package on its website, explaining some of its procedures to the public.
+The Divisional Court has posted a useful Guide to Appeals in Divisional Court on its website, explaining some of it's procedures to the public.

 (b) Casenote: Action Auto Leasing v Robillard and Payne (Ont Div Ct, 2011)